 When Should My Baby First See the Dentist?

-The American Academy of Pediatric Dentistry and the American Dental Association both recommend scheduling your child's first dental visit by their first birthday — or within six months of the first tooth appearing, whichever comes first.
+The American Academy of Pediatric Dentistry (AAPD) and the American Dental Association both recommend scheduling your child's first dental visit by their first birthday — or within six months of the first tooth appearing, whichever comes first.
 At Innova Smiles in Marlborough, MA, Dr. Fatima welcomes babies and toddlers for gentle, positive first experiences that set the foundation for a lifetime of healthy smiles.

 Why Start So Young?